 Context of Film and Animation

-This module will encourage and provide the framework for highly creative experimentation and understanding of your audience.
-This is the beginning of your trajectory into the outside world, a chance for you to engage with the discourse germane to your practice and consider how you will contribute to the canon and also increase your attractiveness to employers, commissioners and partners.
+This module will encourage and provide the framework for highly creative experimentation and understanding your audience.
+This is the beginning of your trajectory in to the outside world, a chance for you to engage with the discourse relevant to your practice and consider how you will contribute to the canon and also increase your attractiveness to employers, commissioners and partners.

-This flexible module allows you to identify direction within your own practice and future aspirations.
-Students undertake approaches that will help define their area of practice, which is personalised to their own interests.
-The structure of this module encourages the development of a more focused, in depth and advanced study through the use of self-directed projects.
+This flexible module allows you to identify direction within your own practice and your future aspirations.
+You will undertake approaches that will help define your area of practice, which is personalised to your own interests.
+The structure of this module encourages the development of more focused, in depth and advanced study through the use of self-directed projects.

 This module provides an opportunity for you to apply your knowledge and skills to an external, professional brief.
-The brief will be set by an external client/ agency, in consultation with your supervisor, and it could be a ‘real life’ problem to be solved, or a simulation.
+The brief will be set by an external client/agency, in consultation with your supervisor.
+It could be a ‘real life’ problem to be solved, or a simulation.
 It is an opportunity for you to engage in a professional manner with an aspect of your subject area, which contributes to the development of employability skills.

 Collaboration is a vital employability skill within the creative industries and this module allows you to develop these skills, making use of University facilities and with the support of academic staff.
 Within this module framework you are able to create an interdisciplinary project with students from complementary disciplines across the School and wider Faculty.